 Benjamin Siegel as he liked to be called, was probably one of the more famous mobsters of the 1930’s and 1940’s.
 Whether that was partly down to his striking movie star look, or charisma, or a bit of both.
 Behind the camera and limelight he was a violent and ruthless mobster who was the main driving force behind the development of the Las Vegas Strip, which now serves as a tourist destination for millions around the world and has since been infiltrated by many other gangs and organized crime groups from the Yakuza to extended associates of the American mob.

 Jumping to the time of his death, Siegel was excessively spending Mafia money, and after being warned many times by Meyer Lansky, he just ignored it.
-It was also thought that Siegel was stealing some of the money.
+It was also thought that Siegel was stealing some of the money to fund his lifestyle.

-On the night of June 20, 1947, Ben Siegel sat with his associate Allen Smiley in Virginia Hills Beverly Hills home.
-As the famous photos show, he was reading a copy of the Los Angeles Times – which fell to the floor after the hit.
+On the night of June 20, 1947, Ben Siegel sat with his associate Allen Smiley in Virginia Hills’ Beverly Hills home.
+He was reading a copy of the Los Angeles Times , which fell to the floor after the hit was completed.

-The other bullet as I say, entered his head from the right and left through the left side of his neck.
-Other bullets hit him in the lungs, and another 4 destroyed a white marble statue sitting on a grand piano, and ended up in a back wall.
+Another bullet entered hit him in the neck, whilst another struck him in the lungs.
+Another 4 destroyed a white marble statue sitting on a grand piano, and ended up in a back wall.